zeeshanmcp12/gcp/notes.md

 #### Instance Group

 - Manages as single entity
+  - We can monitor all instances under one group as well as perform scalability
 - Contains two types of instances
   - Managed instances
     - Two or more identical Virtual machines